nholmber/hugo-www/content/post/mpi_diag.md

 The benchmarks were run on a Cray XC40 supercomputer (["Sisu"](https://research.csc.fi/sisu-supercomputer)) where each computational node is comprised of two 12-core Intel Xeon E5-2690v3 processors with 64 GB DDR4 memory.
 The matrix block size is set to 64 in both row and column dimensions.
 The effect of using the optional QR decomposition step in the ELPA algorithm was also gauged.
 Note that the QR decomposition works only with even sized matrices whose block size is $\ge 64$.
 The 2017.05 version of ELPA and the AVX2_BLOCK2 kernel are used throughout.

 As a side note, CP2K by default limits the number of MPI processes used for diagonalization, because earlier benchmarks on a Cray XE6 machine have shown ScaLAPACK diagonalization performance to suffer when the matrix is parallelized on too many processes relative to the size of the matrix.
+The 'optimal' number of processes for diagonalization, $M$, is computed using the heuristic

+$$M = (K+a\times x-1)/(a\times x)\times a$$

-The 'optimal' number of processes for diagonalization, $M$, is computed using the heuristic $M = (K+a*x-1)/(a*x)*a$, where $K$ is the size of the input matrix, and $a$ and $x$ are integers with default values $a=4$ and $x=60$.
+where $K$ is the size of the input matrix, and $a$ and $x$ are integers with default values $a=4$ and $x=60$.
 If $M \lt N$, the matrix is redistributed onto $M$ processors before diagonalizing it.
 With ELPA, redistribution of the input matrix is performed only in the event that the calculation would otherwise crash within the ELPA library due to overparallelization, which causes some processors to hold no actual matrix elements.
 In addition to the tests discussed above, I have also estimated the effects of the optimial number of CPUs heuristic with ScaLAPACK by either disabling the check or by using the default values.

 The main benchmark results have been summarized in the figure below.